SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

   - Metrics are imported, not reimplemented
   - Prevents code duplication
 - Makes maintenance easy if later want to add more metrics (e.g., AUPRC or MAE).

-model.eval()
-This line switches the model to evaluation mode.
-Why?
-Some layers behave differently in training vs inference:
-Layer Type
-Training Behaviour
-Evaluation Behaviour
-Dropout
-Randomly deactivates neurons (adds noise to prevent overfitting).
-Disabled → uses full network deterministically.
-BatchNorm
-Uses running batch statistics (mean/variance) to normalise activations.
-Uses fixed learned running averages instead.

-So, model.eval() ensures the model behaves deterministically and consistently during testing — no random dropout, no unstable normalisation.

-with torch.no_grad():
-    outputs = model(x_test, mask_test)

-This context manager tells PyTorch:

-“Do not track gradients or build computation graphs.”

-Without it, PyTorch would:
-	•	Store all intermediate tensors for gradient calculation.
-	•	Use more memory and time (since it thinks you might call .backward() later).

-During inference, we never call .backward().
-So, using torch.no_grad():
-	•	Saves ~30–50% GPU memory.
-	•	Makes inference faster.
-	•	Prevents unnecessary tracking of gradients.

-These two lines always go together for test-time inference:

-model.eval()          # disable dropout + batchnorm updates
-with torch.no_grad(): # stop tracking gradients to save memory
-    outputs = model(x_test, mask_test)
-This combination ensures clean, efficient, and deterministic predictions.

-Why is threshold=0.5 used for classification?

-When your model predicts a probability (after applying the sigmoid function), the value represents how likely it thinks a sample belongs to the positive class (1).

-For binary classification:
-	•	p(y=1 | x) = model output between 0 and 1
-	•	We must choose a decision threshold above which we call the case “positive”.

-⚙️ Default convention:
-	•	threshold = 0.5 is used because it’s the midpoint between 0 and 1.
-	•	It means:
-	•	If the model thinks there’s >50% probability of being positive → label = 1
-	•	If ≤50% → label = 0.

-This is mathematically neutral and appropriate unless:
-	•	Class imbalance is extreme (e.g., positives are <5%)
-	•	You have a different cost sensitivity (e.g., missing positives is worse than false alarms)
-	•	You’re optimising a specific metric like F1 and want to find the threshold that maximises it.

-Then, you might tune the threshold using the validation set — but 0.5 is the standard baseline for fair comparison across models.

-What happens internally in your evaluation:

-In compute_classification_metrics, this line converts probabilities to hard 0/1 predictions: y_pred = (y_prob >= threshold).astype(int)

-That’s how metrics like accuracy, F1, precision, and recall are computed. roc_auc_score, however, ignores the threshold — it uses the full continuous probabilities to assess how well the model ranks positives above negatives.

-•	Absolute imports fixed via sys.path:
-	•	Added src/ to sys.path so Python can find ml_models_tcn and prediction_evaluations packages directly.
-	•	Now we can use:
-from prediction_evaluations.evaluation_metrics import (
-    compute_classification_metrics,
-    compute_regression_metrics
-)

-	•	Needed because this script lives in a different folder (prediction_evaluations) but imports another module in the same package.
-	•	Direct execution (python3 evaluate_tcn_testset.py) fails for cross-folder imports unless Python knows the package root.
-  •	Avoids needing python -m or wrapper scripts.

-got confused as to the imports of tcn_model.py and tcn_best.pt and prupose of each and what they actually are for.

-  Python code (tcn_model.py)
-	•	Purpose: defines the architecture of your TCN network.
-	•	Contents: classes, layers, forward pass, masked pooling, residual connections, task-specific heads.
-	•	What it is: just Python instructions.
-No actual trained weights are stored here.
-	•	When used: whenever you want to create a model object in memory:

-  from ml_models_tcn.tcn_model import TCNModel

-model = TCNModel(num_features=NUM_FEATURES)

-	•	After this line, the model exists with the correct structure, but weights are random.

-pt files (PyTorch tensor files)

-There are two main types in your workflow:

-a) tcn_best.pt
-	•	What it is: a saved state dictionary (state_dict) containing all trained weights and biases from Phase 4.
-	•	Contents: for each layer, PyTorch stores tensors representing weights, biases, and any other parameters (e.g., layernorm scale/shift).
-	•	Why needed: without these, your network is just a random-initialized model.
-To reproduce training results, you load these tensors.

-  state_dict = torch.load(TRAINED_MODEL_PATH, map_location=device)
-model.load_state_dict(state_dict)

-	•	This copies the tensors into the model object’s layers so that model behaves exactly like your trained network.

-b) x_test.pt, mask_test.pt
-	•	What they are: preprocessed input tensors for inference.
-	•	x_test.pt: shape (num_patients, seq_len, num_features)
-	•	3D tensor of floats representing time-series features (e.g., vitals, labs) for each patient.
-	•	mask_test.pt: shape (num_patients, seq_len)
-	•	1 = valid timestep, 0 = padded timestep.
-Needed for masked mean pooling so padding doesn’t distort averages.
-	•	Why needed: you can’t just feed a CSV into your TCN.
-The model expects tensors of shape (batch, seq_len, features). x_test = torch.load(TEST_DATA_DIR / "test.pt", map_location=device) mask_test = torch.load(TEST_DATA_DIR / "test_mask.pt", map_location=device)

-Why we need both .py + .pt files
-Component
-Purpose
-Why Both Needed
-tcn_model.py
-Defines the structure of the network
-Without it, PyTorch doesn’t know what layers to create; the .pt file alone is just weights, no architecture info tcn_best.pt
-Stores the trained parameters (weights/biases)
-Without it, the network is just random-initialized; you won’t reproduce training results x_test.pt / mask_test.pt
-Inputs for inference
-Without them, the model can’t process patient sequences; Python objects only define structure, they don’t carry patient data

-Error: RuntimeError: Error(s) in loading state_dict for TCNModel

-Cause: The architecture defined in the evaluation script (num_channels=[64,128,128]) didn’t match the architecture used in training (num_channels=[64,64,128]).

-Fix: Match the layer configuration exactly when reconstructing the model for evaluation, since PyTorch checkpoints strictly enforce matching tensor shapes and layer names.

-	•	You import tcn_model.py in evaluation because you need the architecture definition to load trained weights.
-	•	The parameters must match those from training, or the weights won’t load correctly.
-	•	The defaults in tcn_model.py are irrelevant unless you forget to specify parameters.
-	•	The dictionary outputs will only be valid if the model’s shape exactly matches the trained configuration.

-- The `tcn_model.py` defines architecture only; actual parameters & weights come from `tcn_best.pt`
-You load:
-	•	Weights (tcn_best.pt) → because they contain learned numbers.
-	•	Config (config.json) → because it remembers how to rebuild the architecture.
-	•	Data tensors (test.pt, test_mask.pt) → because you need inputs.

-But the architecture code itself is not data — it’s already defined in your project’s codebase.
-PyTorch assumes you have the same class code available and just fills in the learned weights.

-with open(SRC_DIR / "ml_models_tcn" / "trained_models" / "config.json") as f:
-    config = json.load(f)
-arch = config["model_architecture"]

-model = TCNModel(
-    num_features=NUM_FEATURES,          # Input feature dimension (171 per-timestep features)
-    num_channels=arch["num_channels"],  # 3 TCN layers with increasing channels
-    kernel_size=arch["kernel_size"],    # Kernel size of 3 for temporal convolutions
-    dropout=arch["dropout"],            # Regularisation: randomly zero 20% of activations during training head_hidden=arch["head_hidden"]     # Hidden layer size of 64 in the final dense head )

-loaded json and actually used those instead of manually entering the hyperparamters myself. better to load like this to prevent mistakes

 #### Step 2 + 3: Final TCN Evaluation on Test Set (`evaluate_tcn_testset.py`)
 **Purpose**